 Kathy Carrington, CAP-OM

 The first decade of my career, I served in administrative roles in the business office of industries such as education, manufacturing, healthcare, printing distribution, advertising specialties, human resources software development, and information technology.
-Because of this diversity, I acquired a wide-ranging skill set from which I serve my clients.
+Because of this diversity, I acquired a wide-ranging skill set from which I built upon and serve my clients today.

-While I worked closely with executives and business owners, I knew business ownership would be in my future.
+While I worked closely with executives and business owners in corporate America, I knew business ownership would be in my future.
 The path appeared when I found AssistU.
 This course was the on-ramp to self-employment.
-I am a huge fan of AssistU and maintain a connection with this elite community of virtual assistants.
+I am a huge fan and maintain a connection with this elite community of virtual assistants.

 In June 2001, I launched Executive Virtual Assistance (EVA).
 Within six months I replaced the income from my corporate job.
 I provided c-level administrative support to small business owners, entrepreneurs, and professionals throughout the United States and internationally.
 I never experienced a shortage of business during these 13 years and I am grateful for rave reviews from my clients.